vxy-git/surf-ai-clone/Aqora Ai — Landing Page Draft (en_中文).md

 For Builders
 SDKs and APIs to create on-chain AI agents.

-Flow AI runtime to integrate off-chain models with blockchain actions.
+Aqora AI runtime to integrate off-chain models with blockchain actions.

 Marketplace for models, strategies, and intelligence modules.